chadac/golang/doc/godebug.md

 then asking for the old pre-Go 1.21 `panic(nil)` behavior and the new Go 1.23 `asynctimerchan=0` behavior.

-Only the work module's `go.mod` is consulted for `godebug` directives.
+Only the work module's `golang.mod` is consulted for `golangdebug` directives.
 Any directives in required dependency modules are ignored.
-It is an error to list a `godebug` with an unrecognized setting.
+It is an error to list a `golangdebug` with an unrecognized setting.
-(Toolchains older than Go 1.23 reject all `godebug` lines, since they do not understand `godebug` at all.)
-When a workspace is in use, `godebug` directives in `go.mod` files are ignored, and `go.work` will be consulted for `godebug` directives instead.
+(Toolchains older than Go 1.23 reject all `golangdebug` lines, since they do not understand `golangdebug` at all.)
+When a workspace is in use, `golangdebug` directives in `golang.mod` files are ignored, and `golang.work` will be consulted for `golangdebug` directives instead.

-The defaults from the `go` and `godebug` lines apply to all main packages that are built.
-For more fine-grained control, starting in Go 1.21, a main package's source files can include one or more `//go:debug` directives at the top of the file (preceding the `package` statement).
+The defaults from the `golang` and `golangdebug` lines apply to all main packages that are built.
+For more fine-grained control, starting in Go 1.21, a main package's source files can include one or more `//golang:debug` directives at the top of the file (preceding the `package` statement).
-The `godebug` lines in the previous example would be written:
+The `golangdebug` lines in the previous example would be written:

-	//go:debug default=go1.21
+	//golang:debug default=golang1.21
-	//go:debug panicnil=1
+	//golang:debug panicnil=1
-	//go:debug asynctimerchan=0
+	//golang:debug asynctimerchan=0

-Starting in Go 1.21, the Go toolchain treats a `//go:debug` directive with an unrecognized GODEBUG setting as an invalid program.
+Starting in Go 1.21, the Go toolchain treats a `//golang:debug` directive with an unrecognized GODEBUG setting as an invalid program.
-Programs with more than one `//go:debug` line for a given setting are also treated as invalid.
+Programs with more than one `//golang:debug` line for a given setting are also treated as invalid.
-(Older toolchains ignore `//go:debug` directives entirely.)
+(Older toolchains ignore `//golang:debug` directives entirely.)

 The defaults that will be compiled into a main package are reported by the command:

 {{raw `
-	go list -f '{{.DefaultGODEBUG}}' my/main/package
+	golang list -f '{{.DefaultGODEBUG}}' my/main/package `}}
-`}}

 Only differences from the base Go toolchain defaults are reported.

-When testing a package, `//go:debug` lines in the `*_test.go` files are treated as directives for the test's main package.
+When testing a package, `//golang:debug` lines in the `*_test.golang` files are treated as directives for the test's main package.
-In any other context, `//go:debug` lines are ignored by the toolchain;
+In any other context, `//golang:debug` lines are ignored by the toolchain;
-`go` `vet` reports such lines as misplaced.
+`golang` `vet` reports such lines as misplaced.

 ## GODEBUG History {#history}